wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page

 == Changelog ==

+= 2.0 =
+* fixed a function undefined error in the plugin admin area

 = 1.9 =
 * fixed a span tag in the metabox_order_payment_info.php file